 1. Use your broker

 You could use your broker to keep track of your investments.
 Most online brokers provide a pretty decent web interface for your browser, and SelfWealth even has some fancy info-graphics and tables that translate well to the mobile app.
-But, these in general leave something to be desired, and don’t really allow you consider the effect of dividends on your returns, or the functionality to download tax documentation.
+But, these in general leave something to be desired, and don’t really allow you to consider the effect of dividends on your returns, or the functionality to download tax documentation.
 They are somewhat useful, but not really that great for helping you keep track of your journey to FI.

 2. Use your registrar